Memexp/RJSDemo3-To-do-list/README.md

 ));
 ```

-5. Replace the alert with this method
+5. Replace the alert with this method.
+Explain why we have to wrap it in an anonymous function because we're passing it a value.

 `TodoItem.js`